An Overview of Selected Classical Chinese Texts

 The restored Hàn was never as strong as its predecessor, and worries for its survival continue to be reflected in the literature as late as c0100.
 A more rigid Confucianism, purged of its former mixture of other (especially Dauist) elements, dominated the Palace elite, and found systematic expression in the Hàn Shu, compiled by two generations of the Ban family.
 The weakness at the core of the Latter Hàn psyche is equally reflected in the arrival from India via Central Asia, of fully functional temple Buddhism, and the first systematic exposure of Chinese savants to another language: Sanskrit and its later cousins.
 In this context, the continual wrangling over the canonical status of various fantastically detailed ritual manuals has an almost comic quality.
 The real excitement of Latter Hàn, at least in the eyes of posterity, is not in its ritual squabbles but in the epic series of military confrontations which brought it to an end.

 Lun Hvng: c50-c93.
-The lifework of Wang Chung (27-c93), a friend and exact contemporary of Ban Gu, not only collected, but given a cover title as a work in its own right.
+The lifework of Wang Chung (27-c93), a friend and exact contemporary of Ban Gu, which were not only collected by their author, but given a cover title.
 The early essays are famous for their abrasive skepticism; the latest ones are mainline Latter Hàn: more superstitious, more conservative, and more concerned for the future of the dynasty.
 Of "the more than 100 chapters" (probably 101, in rivalry with Ban Gu's 100-chapter Hàn Shu) mentioned in the present last chapter (LH 85), 84 besides that last chapter itself are now extant.
 Wang Chung is one of the few heroes of the intermittent critical intellectual tradition in China; the next is the early Tang historian Lyou Jr-ji.
 [Top]

 The tidying up of the ritual canon, of the agreed exempla for feminine behavior, and of the place in history of the previous Hàn Dynasty itself, all partake of a common desire to create an orderly mental universe, and one constructed wholly out of native materials.